tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 ## 11. Memory Management
 TidesDB validates key-value pair sizes to prevent out-of-memory conditions.
 If a key-value pair exceeds `TDB_MEMORY_PERCENTAGE` (60% of available system memory), TidesDB returns a `TDB_ERR_MEMORY_LIMIT` error.
 However, a minimum threshold of `TDB_MIN_KEY_VALUE_SIZE` (1MB) is enforced, ensuring that even on systems with low available memory, key-value pairs up to 1MB are always allowed.
 This prevents premature errors on 32-bit systems or memory-constrained environments.
 On startup, TidesDB populates `available_memory` and `total_memory` internally, which are members of the `tidesdb_t` struct, and uses these values to calculate the maximum allowed key-value size as `max(available_memory * 0.6, 1MB)`.

+## 12. Cross-Platform Portability

+All multi-byte integers use little-endian encoding throughout TidesDB.
+This ensures engine files are fully portable across all platforms and architectures—files can be copied between x86, ARM, RISC-V, 32-bit, 64-bit, little-endian, and big-endian systems without conversion or compatibility issues.